These light and fluffy Buckwheat Pancakes might just become your new favorite pancake recipe.

 You’ll use three bowls.
 One will have a mix of milk and egg yolks, another will hold the dry ingredients, and in the final bowl, you’ll use an electric mixer to whip up the egg whites.
 Then the dry ingredients are mixed with the milk/egg yolks.
 And finally, you’ll fold the fluffy egg whites into the batter.
 You won’t incorporate them fully.
 In fact, you’ll see swirls of the egg white in the batter, and that’s okay.
 Then you’ll spoon the batter onto a hot skillet and cook them just like traditional pancakes.

 How to garnish a Buckwheat Pancake:

 Warm maple syrup is a given for drizzling onto this awesome stack of pancakes.
 My favorite is to serve them with sliced bananas and toasted pecans.
 Fresh berries are really good served with buckwheat pancakes too.

-This was my first time using buckwheat flour for pancakes, but I was pleased with the results.
-My kiddo thought they were awesome.
-My husband thought they needed to be a little sweeter (but this comes from a man who puts sugar atop his sugar cereals.)
+When I first made these, it was my first time ever using buckwheat flour.
+I was so pleased with the results.
+My kiddo thinks they are awesome.
+My husband thinks they need to be a little sweeter (but this comes from a man who adds sugar to his sugar cereals.)
 You can certainly adjust the amount of sugar that you add to the batter, but with all that syrup… it seems like overkill.